 Taxco de Alarcon, usually known simply as Taxco, is a colonial, former silver-mining city in Guerrero, Mexico.
-With steep cobblestone streets, striking Spanish colonial architecture, and rust-red roofs tangled in bougainvillea, this lovely city is well worth exploring.
+With steep cobblestone streets, striking Spanish colonial architecture, and rust-red roofs tangled in bougainvillea, this lovely city and it’s tourist attractions are well worth exploring.

 Small it may be, but visitors travel from far and wide to wind their way through the narrow alleyways of Taxco’s intimate colonial heart.
-Take your time visiting the museums, admiring the arts and crafts, and shopping for authentic silverware in this magical Mexican city.
+Some of the best things to do in Taxco include visiting the museums, admiring the arts and crafts, and shopping for authentic silverware in this magical Mexican city.

 9. Christ the Redeemer Statue

 Towering above the city on the Cerro del Atache hill, the Christ the Redeemer Statue is one of Taxco’s main tourist attractions.
 Built in 2002 over eight months, it offers some of the best bird’s eye views of the city from the El Cristo Panoramico (the Christ View Point).

 Similar to Brazil’s Christ the Redeemer statue in Rio de Janeiro but on a much smaller scale, this national monument watches over the city with open arms.
 The best time to climb the hill to see the view and the statue is just before the sun sets, so plan accordingly.

 Once a booming silver mining town, the Mexican city of Taxco is renowned for its silver.
 In fact, it’s been dubbed Mexico’s silver capital, despite the fact that its resources are now dwindling.
 Visitors travel from far and wide to shop the high-quality sterling silver jewelry and trinkets for sale here.

 Most of the silver workshops in Taxco are reputable, offering everything from handcrafted individual pieces to mass-produced souvenirs for tourists.
 The items are priced by weight, depending on the quality of the silver.